Baked apple

-A baked apple is a dish consisting of an apple baked in an oven until it has become soft.
-The core is usually removed and the resulting cavity stuffed with sweet or savory fillings and seasonings.
+A baked apple is a dish consisting of an apple baked in an oven, until it becomes soft.
+The core is usually removed and the resulting cavity is stuffed with sweet or savory fillings and seasonings.
 Pears and quinces may be prepared in the same way.

 Baked apples are found in many European cuisines, including colonial ones.
 In Germany, baked apples are often served during the Christmas season.

 Preparation

 The apples are cored, often not through the bottom, and sometimes peeled halfway down to prevent bursting.

 The cavity is filled with seasonings and sometimes other fillings.

 Seasonings may include sweeteners such as brown sugar, honey, maple syrup, or fruit preserves; spices such as cinnamon, nutmeg, cloves, aniseed, and mace; butter; and liquids such as brandy, calvados, or wine.

 Fillings may be fresh or dried fruits such as raisins, dates, prunes, oatmeal, as well as nuts such as pistachios or walnuts, which are typical in Bulgaria; the Bosnian dish tufahije is also stuffed with walnuts, but is poached rather than baked; marzipan is sometimes used in Germany.
 Many recipes include lemon juice for tartness.

 The apples are then baked until soft.